tbroyer/gradle-apt-plugin/README.md

 When the `eclipse` plugin is applied, the `eclipse` task will auto-configure the generated files to enable annotation processing in Eclipse.

-When using Buildship, you'll have to manually run the `eclipseJdtApt` and `eclipseFactorypath` tasks to generate the Eclipse configuration files, then manually enable annotation processing: in the project properties → Java Compiler → Annotation Processing, check `Enable Annotation Processing`.
+When using Buildship, you'll have to manually run the `eclipseJdtApt` and `eclipseFactorypath` tasks to generate the Eclipse configuration files, then either run the `eclipseJdt` task or manually enable annotation processing: in the project properties → Java Compiler → Annotation Processing, check `Enable Annotation Processing`.
+Note that while all those tasks are depended on by the `eclipse` task, that one is incompatible with Buildship, so you have to explicitly run the two or three aforementioned tasks and _not_ run the `eclipse` task.

 In any case, the `eclipse` plugin has to be applied to the project.